CIce-zhang/GALA/README.md

 * Scipy
 * Numpy

+### hardware environment of reported experimental results
+DELL C4140, 2 * Intel Xeon Gold 6148 CPU @ 2.40GHz, NVIDIA Tesla V100 SXM2 32GB GPU

-For example, to run GALA on DBP15K ZH-EN, use the following script (supposed that the dataset and eigen vectors have been downloaded into the folder 'data/'):
+For example, to run GALA on DBP15K ZH-EN, use the following script (supposed that the dataset and eigenvectors have been downloaded into the folder 'data/'):
 ```
 python main.py --dataset data/dbp15k/zh_en/mtranse/0_3 --eigen_vector data/dbp15k/zh_en/mtranse/zh_en
 ```

-> If you have any difficulty or question in running code and reproducing experimental results, please email to zhangxf@buaa.edu.cn.
+> If you have any difficulty or questions in running code and reproducing experimental results, please email zhangxf@buaa.edu.cn.

 ## Citation
 TBD